-TODD ALESEE: When you don't stand under it, you'll understand.
+TODD ALESSI: When you go and stand under it, you'll understand.

-ALESEE: So isn't cool how it's like an umbrella?
+T. ALESSI: So isn't it cool how it's like an umbrella?

-HAVERTY: Only a few hundred trees escaped that fate and by the time the Lesees planted these, Todd says most people figured the American Chestnut was history.
+HAVERTY: Only a few hundred trees escaped that fate and by the time the Alessis planted these, Todd says most people figured the American chestnut was history.

 HAVERTY: He and Nancy come sit here whenever they can.

-NANCY ALESEE: They can have a 400-year lifespan, so hopefully they'll outlive us by many, many years.
+NANCY ALESSI: They can have a 400-year lifespan, so hopefully they'll outlive us by many, many years.
 It's hard to find hope sometimes.

 HAVERTY: There's an effort to breed a new blight-resistant American chestnut.
 The Alessis aren't part of that.
 But from their trees, Todd's been able to sprout hundreds of seedlings and he's giving them away to friends and neighbors, and if those fare as well, more people may get to witness the spectacle of a fully-grown thriving chestnut in their lifetime, a look at the world as it used to be.
 For NPR News, I'm Natasha Haverty in northern New York.
 Transcript provided by NPR, Copyright NPR.